Westlake-AI/DMT-learn/README.md

-# DMT: An Explainable Deep Network for Dimension Reduction
+# DMT-EV: An Explainable Deep Network for Dimension Reduction

 The code includes the following modules:
 * Training